 So you’re a new owner of this cool glass carafe?
 If you’re a bit confused looking at all the different types of Chemex filters and their alternatives I totally understand.

 When deciding which filter will suit your taste and requirements best, you need to take into consideration a couple of factors.

-Are you looking for a coffee with the perfect taste and what does that actually mean according to your personal preference?
+Are you looking to have coffee with the perfect taste and what does that actually mean, based on your personal preference?